AbundanceFound Global Health Loan Forgiveness Program

 - demonstrated possession of outstanding leadership skills (i.e.,initiating projects, developing new ideas, as well as demonstrating a passion and commitment to global health delivery)

-Note: All students meeting the criteria of global health delivery above are encouraged to apply.
-However, priority will be given to students who have accumulated educational debt in excess of $98,000.
+Note: All students meeting the criteria of global health delivery above with educational debt in excess of $50,000 are encouraged to apply.
+Priority will be given to students who have accumulated educational debt in excess of $110,000.